The Bill series 7

-The seventh series of The Bill, a British television drama, consisted of 105 episodes, broadcast between 1 January – 31 December 1991.
+The seventh series of The Bill, a British television drama, consisted of 105 episodes, broadcast between 1 January and 31 December 1991.
 The series was released on DVD for the first time on 6 June 2012, in Australia.
-It features the above artwork, which features images of Sgt.
-Alec Peters and WDC Viv Martella.
+It features the above artwork, which features images of Sgt Alec Peters and WDC Viv Martella.

 A number of cast and crew commentaries for Series 7 episodes have been recorded, available exclusively for subscribers of The Bill Podcast Patreon Channel.
 These include "The Chase", "Cry Havoc", "Lest We Forget", "The Negotiator" and "They Also Serve".